AmingAndrei/violence.website/content/species/devils/steel_sharks.md

 Subtypes of Steel Sharks

-Steel Sharks are categorized into several functional morphotypes, known as _katachi_ (形), based on weapon analogues:<br>
+Steel Sharks are categorised into several functional morphotypes, known as _katachi_ (形), based on weapon analogues:<br>
 - Onokatachi (斧形) – _Axe-shaped type_: Capable of discharging large quantities of energy at the cost of high fuel consumption.
 - Hakatachi (刃形) – _Blade-shaped type_: Generates defensive energy shields capable of absorbing impact and redirecting stored energy offensively.
 - Juyarikatachi (重槍形) – _Lance-shaped type_: Possesses reinforced armor and short-range, high-damage shell weaponry.